DROP [TEMPORARY] TABLE [IF EXISTS]

 [RESTRICT | CASCADE]

 Be careful with this statement!
-It removes the table definition and all table data.
-For a partitioned table, it permanently removes the table definition, all its partitions, and all data stored in those partitions.
-It also removes partition definitions associated with the dropped table.
+For each table, it removes the table definition and all table data.
+If the table is partitioned, the statement removes the table definition, all its partitions, all data stored in those partitions, and all partition definitions associated with the dropped table.

 DROP TABLE causes an implicit

 keyword.
 See Section 15.3.3, “Statements That Cause an Implicit Commit”.